-Initiative breakdown Channel costing: Cost analysis on every chain order to identify optimal cost-effectivenes.
-Customer preference analysis: Customer repreferred channels by customer groups as we customer sentiment.
-This can be done as pa.
-Cost benefit analysis and channel develope be prioritised for further investment and devintegration of channels.
-Channel integration Implement workflow management capabilities of these activities should include: Channel customer journey: Definition and reference of customer requirements.
-High-level design: Produce high-level designs as key inputs.
-Consider key systems integrated.
-In order to enable an omni-channel experience, a strategy will be produced so that customers can shift between preferred channels, when required, in a cost-effective manner.
-The key features here should include: - Channel costing: Cost analysis on every channel (and potential channels for the future) where we provide a service in order to identify optimal cost-effectiveness. - Customer preference analysis: Customer research (both secondary research and customer focus groups) to identify preferred channels by customer groups as well as analytical research to understand channel usage, effectiveness and customer sentiment.
-This can be done as part of customer journey mapping as well. - Cost benefit analysis and channel development roadmap: Based on channel costs and preference, channels will be prioritised for further investment and development into a roadmap.
-This roadmap details the development and integration of channels.
-Channel integration Implement workflow management capabilities to facilitate customer channel shift across all key journeys.
-The features of these activities should include: - Channel customer journey: Definition and mapping of customer journeys across channels with clear articulation This is dependent on - Digital customer journeys This will enable Social listening Al powered chat
+Initiative breakdown customer sentiment.
+This can be done as part of cu Cost benefit analysis and channel development in be prioritised for further investment and development integration of channels.
+Channel integration Implement workflow management capabilities to facion of these activities should include: Channel customer journey: Definition and mappin of customer requirements.
+High-level design: Produce high-level design of thas key inputs.
+Consider key systems integration point of customer set of the set a manner.
+The key features here should include: and potential channels for the future) where we prove h (both secondary research and customer focus gro analytical research to understand channel usage, ef- ustomer journey mapping as well. roadmap: Based on channel costs and preference, of ent into a roadmap.
+This roadmap details the develo litate customer channel shift across all key journeys.
+Ing of customer journeys across channels with clear a e scenarios (personas and journeys) and produce are vide a service pups) to identify fectiveness and channels will opment and .
+The features articulation chitecture This is dependent on - Digital customer journeys This will enable - Social listening - Al powered chat